PSLmodels/blog/README.md

 ## Post formats

-Please follow this guidance for post types.
+Please follow the below guidance for each post type.

 ### Demo Days recaps

-* Tag the post as `demo-days`
+* Tag the post as `demo-days`.
-* Show the video at the top of the post
+* Show the video at the top of the post.
+* Describe the motivation for the demo and what you demonstrated.
-* Include other materials, including code and/or Compute Studio links
+* Link materials shown in the demo, including code and/or Compute Studio simulations.

 See [PR #10](https://github.com/PSLmodels/blog/pull/10) as an example.